Dahyun Choi

 A Dataset of Presidential Election Results at the Congressional District Level

-(with Rocio Titiunik, Francesca Tang and Christian Baehr)
+(with Christian Baehr, Francesca Tang and Rocio Titiunik)